lupyuen/lupyuen.github.io/src/unicorn4.md

 }
 ```

-That's it for our Barebones Emulator!
+That's it for our Barebones Emulator of Avaota SBC!
 We fill in the hooks...

 # Emulate 16550 UART